infiniteHQ/HypernetToolkit/docs/hypernet/v1/4_security/3_confidentiality.md

 ### Confidentiality of Communications
 Hypernet provides a framework for confidentiality in all communications within matrices and channels.
 This is established either through the properties of the matrix or the channel, delivering confidentiality information to communicating elements, or through a handshake between elements (if allowed by the matrix).
 This approach ensures a secure and private environment for communication within the Hypernet ecosystem.

+## Hypernet Standard Library Definitions

+The theory provides crucial information about the modular functioning of confidentiality.
+Now, let's explore more practically how Hypernet's standard library implements this theory.
+To implement everything we have seen and will see, refer to the documentation and tutorials of the Hypernet Toolkit.

+Comming soon :)